Ontario College Graduate Certificate in Sustainable Agriculture Co-op Curriculum

 This course is designed to provide students with an understanding of market garden and greenhouse operation including seed selection, plant propogation, tillage, cultivation and irrigation.

-In this capstone course, students will create a reflective project that synthesizes research, theory and application of concepts learned throughout the program.
+In this capstone course, students will create a reflective project that synthesizes research, theory and application of concepts learned throughout the program and their co-op experience.
 The project bridges the gap between theory and practice.